saimon24/ng-twitter/README.md

     <script src="../ng-twitter/dist/ng-twitter-api.min.js"></script>

 Twitter requires HMAC-SHA1 signatures in their Oauth implementation.
-Including the sha1.js component of jsSHA for this:
+Include the sha1.js component of jsSHA for this:

     <script src="../sha1.js"></script>